greedy0110/MacTools/README.md

-# What I use for my personal pc
+# What I use for my pc

 ### Mac Utility
 - [homebrew](https://brew.sh/)